SkillsUnion/tamkeen-software/docs/4-devops/devops/branching-strategies.md

 ### GitHub Flow

-Github Flow is a simpler alternative to GitFlow ideal for smaller teams as they don’t need to manage multiple versions and it is ideal when there is a need to maintain a single production version.
+Github Flow is a simpler alternative to GitFlow that is ideal for smaller teams as they don’t need to manage multiple versions and it is ideal when there is a need to maintain a single production version.

 Unlike GitFlow, it doesn't have any `develop` and `release` branches.
 The team start off with the `main` branch then developers create `feature` branches that stem directly from `main`, to isolate their work which are then merged back into `main`.
 The feature branch is then deleted.